nlymperidis/Rain_Alert/README.md

 You can choose whether to send the message or not by responding to the script's prompt: "Do you want to send a message?
 Y or N?"

 ### Acknowledgments
-This project was created as a learning exercise and is not affiliated with any flight data providers or notification services.
+This project was created as a learning exercise.